***Hiring for these positions are currently on hold. Please check back for further updates.***

 - IHP International Relations

-These programs are also searching for Trustees Fellows.
+IHP programs also hire Trustees Fellows.
 These individuals serve as traveling facilitators and closely collaborate with program management, traveling faculty, and in-country coordinators to successfully deliver IHP programs.
 Trustee Fellows are essential in guiding students in the process of living and studying in a mobile learning community.

 Administrative and Program Development Opportunities